-- 1 sweet potato or yam peeled and diced about 2 cups
+- 2 cups 1 large sweet potato or yam peeled and medium diced

-- 1 - 2 tablespoons of olive oil coconut oil, or clarified butter (or any combination of fat)
+- 1 - 2 tablespoons Olive oil, coconut oil, or clarified butter/ghee

 - salt and pepper

-- In a large skillet with a lid available, heat and melt 1 tablespoon of fat on medium-high heat for about a minute.
+- In a large skillet with a lid ready, heat and melt 1-2 tablespoon of fat on medium-high heat for about a minute.

-- Add diced potatoes and brussels sprouts.
-Make sure the sprouts are laying on their flat side, sprinkle with a little salt.
-Turn heat down to medium, cover with a lid and don't disturb for 4 minutes.
+- Add diced potatoes and Brussels sprouts.
+Make sure the sprouts lie flat and sprinkle with a bit of salt.
+Turn heat down to medium, cover with a lid, and don't disturb for 4 minutes.

-- Your potatoes should be tender and slightly brown, your kale will be soft, not crispy.
-If your hash needs more time, give it a minute or so longer to cook.
-If you'd like it to crisp up a bit more, remove the lid let it cook for a bit longer without over-stirring.
+- Your potatoes should be tender and slightly brown.
+Your kale will be soft, not crispy.
+If your hash needs more time, cook it a minute longer.
+If you'd like it to crisp up more, remove the lid and cook for a bit more without over-stirring.

 *Note: I have played with the numbers in this recipe.
-If your pan conducts heat too fast or you use olive oil, your potatoes can burn quickly so don't use a high temperature.
-Clarified butter and coconut oil have a higher smoking point, and I love the taste.
-Also, if you like your potatoes more done, give it 5 minutes and 5 minutes rather than 4 minutes and 4 minutes.
+If your pan or gas stove conducts heat fast or you use an oil or butter with a higher smoking point, your potatoes can burn, so keep your pan on lower heat and turn it down, or cook longer if necessary.
 Practice your hash until you get it just right for you!